 I’m still stunned.
 How could I never have heard of Martin Luther King, Jr.’s visit to Berlin?
 He even outdid JFK and Reagan by not only going to West Berlin in 1964, but crossing the Berlin Wall into East Berlin – where he gave not one, but two sermons!

-Why did Barack Obama fail to mention this not so minor detail during his own 2008 Berlin speech at the Siegessäule?
+Do you remember Barack Obama’s Berlin visit?
+Why did the US president fail to mention this not so minor detail during his own 2008 Berlin speech at the Siegessäule?
 A fellow African-American he greatly admires paid a Cold War visit to both East and West Berlin, and Obama not only ignores it, but evokes two white guys by saying: “I know that I don’t look like the Americans who’ve previously spoken in this great city.”
 No wonder MLK in Berlin is one of the best kept secrets in modern history.

 Even with Google, Bing and all that, it took me hours of searching to find any concrete information about King’s Berlin trip – and most of it was in German.
 That’s even more ironic when you realize that the East German media never uttered a word about King’s historic visit to the GDR.
 Sure, King fit many things the communist German government liked; hell, even the FBI labeled MLK a commie.
 But on the other hand, Rev. King kept saying things about democracy, freedom and breaking down barriers.
 So when King, named for the great German Protestant reformer, spoke at two Lutheran churches in communist East Berlin (to packed houses!) people had to find out about it solely by word of mouth, and they never read anything in the newspapers or saw anything on TV about King’s unusual visit.
 (But I haven’t found a lot about it in the western media either.
 I’d still like to check on what appeared in 1964.)